AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 austrakka metadata add -p min samples.csv
 ```

-### Adding FASTQ sequences to a sample
+### Adding paired-end FASTQ sequences to a sample

 Uploading of FASTQ sequences is undertaken using a comma-separated file to map Seq_IDs (from previous step)
 to sequences.
 You can upload `*.fa(sta)` and/or `*.fastq.gz`.
 **Please note the size of uploaded files cannot exceed 4GB.**

-The input CSV file for fastq should have three columns:
+The input CSV file for paired-end FASTQ should have three columns:

 | Header |                           Description                            |
 |:---:|:----------------------------------------------------------------:|